TESS observations of the WASP-121 b phase curve: Results

 \subsection{Phase curve characteristics}

+We performed three light curve fits with different configurations.
+All of our results are shown in Table~\ref{tabl:resualle}.
+The \emph{nominal} fit incorporates a flat baseline and a single planetary modulation component (second column).
+An alternative fit with a GP baseline and single planetary modulation component is shown in the third column.
+Finally, another alternative fit with a flat baseline, but two planetary modulation components is shown in the fourth column.
+The table also shows our priors for each parameter.

+We refer to the fit with flat baseline and single planetary modulation component as our \emph{nominal} fit.
+This is because both the two-component fit and the GP baseline can potentially overfit the data and are only intended as crosschecks.
+The results with a flat baseline and a GP baseline are shown to be statistically consistent.
+In the two component fit, neither of the phase shifts are found to be statistically significant.
+In the remainder of this paper, we use the results of the nominal fit for further analyses, i.e., the inference of the temperature distribution and the atmospheric retrieval.
-We show in Figure~\ref{figr:pcur_alle} the observed TESS light curve and our model.
-We detect a secondary eclipse and a planetary modulation with the amplitudes of $534\substack{+42 \\ -43}$ ppm and $445\substack{+33 \\ -33}$ ppm, respectively.
-The secondary depth corresponds to a dayside brightness temperature of $2940\substack{+38 \\ -41}$ K in the TESS passband.
-We also measure an ellipsoidal variation with an amplitude of $\sim 40$ ppm.
-The posterior probability distribution of the physical light curve model parameters is shown in Figure~\ref{figr:postalle}.

-We show in Figure~\ref{figr:pmar_post_alle} the joint posterior probability distribution of the light curve model, indicating that the posterior chain is well converged.
-We also the posterior uncertainties on our parameters in Table~\ref{tabl:resualle}.
+We show in Figure~\ref{figr:pcur_alle} the observed \textit{TESS} light curve and the posterior of our nominal model.
+We detect a secondary eclipse and a planetary modulation with the amplitudes of \bphasecurveatmosphericTESS{} ppm and \bdepthoccundilTESS{} ppm, respectively.
+The planetary modulation has a westward shift of \bphasecurveatmosphericshiftTESS{} days, which is consistent with zero.
+The secondary depth corresponds to a dayside brightness temperature of \tmptdayy{} K in the \textit{TESS} passband.
+We also measure an ellipsoidal variation with an amplitude of \bphasecurveellipsoidalTESS{} ppm, consistent with zero.
+The posterior probability distribution of several derived parameters is shown in Figure~\ref{figr:postalle}.
+We also show in Figure~\ref{figr:pmar_post_alle} the joint posterior probability distribution of the light curve model, indicating that the posterior chain is well converged.

-The measured red-optical secondary depth of the WASP-121 system is in general agreement with the previous measurements \citep{Delrez+2016, Evans+2017, KovacsKovacs2019}, as shown in Figure~\ref{figr:spec}.
-However, based only on the retrieval analysis in \citet{Evans+2019}, i.e., \emph{excluding} this TESS measurement, we predict a secondary depth of $\sim$ 300 ppm.
-This implies that the TESS measurement of the secondary depth is above the expectation based on the measurements of the secondary in redder bands and that the dayside emission spectrum of WASP-121\,b is inconsistent with that of a blackbody.
+The measured red-optical secondary depth of WASP-121\,b is in general agreement with the previous measurements \citep{Delrez+2016, Evans+2017, KovacsKovacs2019}, as shown in Figure~\ref{figr:spec}.
+However, based only on the retrieval analysis in \citet{Mikal-Evans+2019}, i.e., \emph{excluding} this \textit{TESS} measurement, we predict a secondary depth of $\sim$300 ppm.
+This implies that the \textit{TESS} measurement of the secondary depth is above the expectation based on the measurements of the secondary in redder bands and that the dayside emission spectrum of WASP-121\,b is inconsistent with that of a blackbody.